abhayynair/Lightweight-Transfer-Learning-Across-Heterogeneous-Medical-Imaging-Sources/README.md

 ![Grad-CAM, one exemplar per grade](./Diabetic%20Retinopathy/dr_stage10_gradcam.png) *Green border = correct, red = wrong.
 A pre-registered border-attention check flagged 13 of 20 exemplar/model combinations for possible shape-shortcut attention, 8 of the 13 EyePACS-sourced, plausibly linked to that source's wide resolution variation getting resized without letterboxing.
 Flagged as needing visual inspection, not treated as proven.*

-## Worth double-checking

-The custom CNN's reported parameter count differs a lot across tasks despite the architecture being described identically in all three: 323,366 (skin, 6-class head), 322,338 (chest, binary head), 23,109 (DR, 5-class head).
-A softmax head size difference of a few classes shouldn't account for a ~300,000-parameter gap on its own, worth confirming the DR figure before it goes in the paper.

 ## Reproducing this work